cfgauss/r-novice-gapminder/_extras/guide.md

 Line breaks between specific portions of our command make the code easier to read.

-First we pass the data frame to `filter` then pass the filtered dataframe to `select`.
+First we pass the data frame to `filter` then pass the filtered data frame to `select`.
 Let's reverse `select` and `filter`.

 ~~~